William Howard Doane: Early life

 Doane was born in Preston, Connecticut on February 3, 1832.
 His parents were Joseph Howes Doane (1797-1854) and Frances Treat Doane (1799-1881).
 He was the fifth of eight children.
 His father was the head of Doane and Treat, cotton manufacturers.
 At a young age Doane showed impressive musical talent.
 By early adolescence he was playing the flute, violin and double bass fiddle.

-Doane attended the Woodstock Academy, a private secondary school affiliated with the Congregational church and located in Woodstock, Connecticut.
+Doane attended the Woodstock Academy, a private secondary school in Woodstock, Connecticut, affiliated with the Congregational church.
 His musical talents enabled him to serve as the school's choir director.
 Upon graduation in 1848, Doane went to work in the accounting section of his father's company.
 From there he moved to J. A. Fay & Company, a woodworking machinery company, for a long career leading to the company's presidency.
 On November 2, 1857 Doane married Mary Frances Treat, the daughter of his father's partner in their cotton manufacturing business.